 Does your high ceiling require a longer chain or more downrods?
 A slight mishap during installation house left you with a broken shade?
 Don’t worry.
-Whatever you need, we’ve got the replacement.
+Whatever you need, we’ve got the replacement, so just contact us.

 Tips for Different Ceiling Types

-Sloped or vaulted ceilings?
+Will a chandelier work on a sloped or vaulted ceiling?
 For chandeliers that hang from a chain or cord, simply install it into the junction box.
 Gravity will see to it that your fixture hangs straight.
 If you’re considering a fixture that uses a downrod, be sure it’s designated as “sloped ceiling adaptable,” which will allow you to install at a variety of ceiling angles.

-Low ceilings?
-Simply remove most of the chain or use the shortest downrod to install your chandelier in low ceilings.
+Can I use a chandelier with a low ceiling?
+Yes.
+Simply remove most of the chain or use the shortest downrod to install your chandelier in a low ceiling room.

 Do chandeliers need extra ceiling support?
 Most small to mid-sized chandeliers can be installed into standard ceiling junction boxes.
 However, larger chandeliers exceeding 50 pounds require additional support.
 We recommend using an expandable chandelier/fan brace, which is positioned between the ceiling joists to provide extra support.
 When in doubt, always consult with a licensed, bonded electrician.

-Is your junction box in the wrong location?
+My junction box is in the wrong location?
 Swag the chandelier!
 Simply drape (or “swag”) your chandelier chain over a hook at the exact spot where you’d like the fixture to hang.
 Just make sure the hook is attached securely to a stud in the ceiling to handle the weight of the fixture.